Summary and quick links

 For an overview of the entrepreneurial process, see the UVA Faculty Entrepreneur's Guidebook.
-The UVA Patent Foundation can provide help during start-up, including short-term rental of research lab space.
+The UVA Licensing and Ventures Group can provide help during start-up, including short-term rental of research lab space.
 The Darden School's Batten Institute can help you develop your business plan and with other aspects of creating and managing a company.

 How do I renovate my research space?

 You and your research administrator should work with Facilities Management to perform renovations.

 How do I request emergency and non-emergency repairs of facilities?

 Emergencies: phone Physical Plant (x4-2267) - the line is staffed 24/7.

 Non-emergencies: submit a work order to Physical Plant.

 What approvals are required in order to use recombinant DNA, toxins, select agents, human tissues, or pathogens?

 Contact the Institutional Biosafety Committee to register your proposed research, obtain training, and arrange a lab inspection prior to receiving or using such materials.